 Doruk Kaya: What makes a photo an architectural photo?

 Veron Ang: An architecture picture should showcase the unique design and the aesthetic part of the project.
 However, the functionality of the design were sometimes left out.

 Doruk Kaya: You have been working as an architectural photographer for a couple of years.
-How do you see the difference of seeing a building with a naked eye vs behind the lenses?
+How do you see the difference between seeing a building with a naked eye vs behind the lenses?